think-mm/enblog/input/posts/2016/10-27-time-to-take-stand-in-defense-of-free-speech.md

 The press might be vulnerable to the first, but what about the second?
 Isn't it a journalistic principle  to stand for free speech?
 Can we really afford to risk surrendering without a fight in this precious battle of liberty?

-Let's finish with the view of the US supreme court judge Justice Oliver Windell Homes Jr., " if there is any principle of the constitution that more imperatively calls for attachment than any other it is the principle of free thoughts- not free thoughts for those who agree with us but freedom for the thought we hate"
+Let's finish with the view of the US supreme court judge Justice Oliver Windell Homes Jr., "if there is any principle of the constitution that more imperatively calls for attachment than any other it is the principle of free thoughts- not free thoughts for those who agree with us but freedom for the thought we hate"